armeehn/armeehn/README.md

 Salutations!
-I'm an MSc student in mathematics at the UBC Okanagan, working under the supervision of [Yves Lucet](https://people.ok.ubc.ca/ylucet/).
+I'm an MSc student in mathematics at UBC Okanagan, working under the supervision of [Yves Lucet](https://people.ok.ubc.ca/ylucet/).
 I completed my joint BSc at McGill in mathematics and computer science.

 ### Research

-**Current**: Using optimization for road design applications
+**Current**: Penalty methods for optimizing road design applications

 **Past**:
 - Confidence metrics in DNNs